Haamid-syed/social-square-public/README.md

 * Fault-tolerant room recovery
 * Metrics and latency observability

-Note : Currently, Only the core feature along some frontend is implemented.
+Note : Currently, Only the core features (game ui, sockets and webRTC logic) along with some frontend is implemented.

 Demo
 * Live deployment: [(link if you want to add it)](https://www.socialsquare.tech/)